Introduction to Water Softeners

 Maintenance TaskFrequencyDetails

-System InspectionAnnuallyCheck for leaks and system performance
+System InspectionAnnuallyCheck for leaks and overall system performance.
+Look for any signs of wear and tear.

 Common Issues and Solutions

-Despite their effectiveness, water softeners can encounter problems.
-Common issues include salt bridging and insufficient softening.
-Salt bridging occurs when a hard crust forms on the salt in the brine tank, preventing it from dissolving.
+• Salt Bridging: This occurs when a hard crust forms on the salt in the brine tank, preventing it from dissolving.
 Regular cleaning can help prevent this issue.

 Pro Tip Always use high-purity salt designed for water softening to ensure optimal performance.